What happens when we test DeltaNet on diverse nonlinear relationships?

 RLS helps but doesn't solve it: Even with optimal linear approximation, RLS retains only 5.8% for exponential.
 The fundamental issue is linearity, not the update rule.

 Paradoxically, low MI ≠ easy: Quartic has lowest original MI (0.45 bits) and lowest MSE (0.00001), but retention is still poor (1.7%).
-This reveals that polynomial shrinkage creates low-information relationships that are coincidentally easy to approximate.
+Polynomial shrinkage creates low-information relationships that are coincidentally easy to approximate.

 Testing linear attention mechanisms across diverse key-value relationships revealed patterns that weren't obvious from theory alone.
 Normalization emerged not as a numerical convenience but as fundamentally reshaping what these models learn.
 By converting all vectors to unit length, we shift from tracking magnitude and direction to purely angular relationships.
 This trade-off brings remarkable stability—DeltaNet maintains consistent performance whether values come from $k^2$ or $e^k$—but at the cost of losing information about scale.

 Scaling tests extending to 32,000 tokens exposed the fundamental instability of vanilla linear attention.
-The assumption that keys stay approximately orthogonal breaks down catastrophically—MSE exploding from 0.4 to 1306 as correlations accumulate.
-DeltaNet's delta rule projection fixes this by explicitly removing error before each update.
-The result is flat scaling: 0.031 MSE whether processing 500 or 32,000 tokens.
+MSE explodes from 0.4 to 1306 as correlations accumulate.
+DeltaNet's delta rule projection fixes this by explicitly removing error before each update, resulting in flat scaling: 0.031 MSE whether processing 500 or 32,000 tokens.

 Information-theoretic analysis provided the clearest framework for understanding capacity limits.
-Linear attention compresses growing history into fixed-size state (3.2% compression ratio for our setup).
 DeltaNet retains 99.6% of mutual information for identity relationships—nearly perfect compression.
 For exponentials, only 1.2% survives.
-This quantifies an intuitive truth: linear models can't losslessly compress nonlinear relationships, and some relationships resist compression far more than others.
+Linear models can't losslessly compress nonlinear relationships, and some relationships resist compression far more than others.

 Short convolution provided an unexpected path forward for specific failure cases.
-Adding kernel-size-7 convolution to exponential relationships reduced MSE 64-fold (1.92 → 0.03), essentially solving a problem that looked fundamental.
+Adding kernel-size-7 convolution to exponential relationships reduced MSE 64-fold (1.92 → 0.03).
 Local smoothing helps tame magnitude explosions.
 Interestingly, the same convolution slightly hurt polynomials, suggesting the solution is relationship-specific rather than universally beneficial.